Table of Contents

 Pathophysiology of cerebral palsy

 Cerebral palsy has a number of underlying pathophysiological mechanisms dependent on the etiology of the condition.
-In the event of oxygen compromise during or just after birth there is a hypoxic ischaemic encephalopathy that may lead to insults to the periventricular white matter (particularly the internal capsule, leading to motor deficits).
+In the event of oxygen compromise during or just after birth, there is a hypoxic ischaemic encephalopathy that may cause damage to the periventricular white matter (particularly the internal capsule, leading to motor deficits).

-As such, neural projections from the motor cortex are disrupted in the internal capsule and skeletal muscle response is as such affected.
+As such, neural projections from the motor cortex are disrupted in the internal capsule and skeletal muscle response is hence affected.
 Fine motor control is often lost.

 Pathophysiology of autism spectrum disorders

-There are a few theories although these are not important to know.
-They include the theory of mind explanation of autism whereby autistic individuals are hypothesised to not have a “theory of mind” i.e. an understanding of the internal agency of others.
+There are a few theories although they do not have much significance.
+They include the theory of mind explanation of autism whereby autistic individuals are hypothesised as not having a “theory of mind” i.e. an understanding of the internal agency of others.

 Diagnosis of Neurologic Disorders in Children

 A clinical diagnosis of autism is not expected to be made in the USMLE step 1 but it is good to understand the general principles.
 Diagnosis of autism spectrum disorders is typically made clinically and by pediatricians.
-Most patients will have behavioural signs affecting their home and school life by 2 years.
+Most patients will have behavioural signs that affect their home and school life by the age of 2 years.
 Babies are either quiet and placid or irritable and throw frequent tantrums.

-Diagnosis is difficult because the severity of the disorder varies and many children display these types of symptoms without having an autism spectrum disorder.
+Diagnosis is difficult because the severity of the disorder varies and many children without autism spectrum disorders also display these types of symptoms .
 Many patients will fail theory of mind tests (e.g. the Sally Anne test).

 Diagnosis of cerebral palsy is typically clinical.
 Examination will look at the range of motion, the power of movement and voluntary motor control.
 Thorough history should be taken and risk factors like teratogen exposure in pregnancy or asphyxiation during birth should be identified.

 Patients with tuberous sclerosis typically present with the classic “Vogt’s” triad of symptoms.
-These are skin lesion, convulsive seizures and intellectual disability.
+These are skin lesions, convulsive seizures and intellectual disability.
 Patients with tuberous sclerosis will have adenoma sebaceum, ungual fibroma, cortical tubers, subependymal nodules and multiple retinal astrocytomas.
-They then go on to develop infantile spasms, ash leaf spots (hypomelanotic macules), cardiac rhabdomyoma, renal angiolipomas.
+They then go on to develop infantile spasms, ash leaf spots (hypomelanotic macules), cardiac rhabdomyoma and renal angiolipomas.

 Therapy of Neurologic Disorders in Children

 Treatment of cerebral palsy is tailored for the individual patient.
-In children with cerebral palsy, current therapies include anticonvulsants, botulinum toxin, diazepam, fitness training and goal directed training amongst others.
+In children with cerebral palsy, current therapies include anticonvulsants, botulinum toxin, diazepam, fitness training and goal directed training among others.

-There is no cure for autism and therapy is based around improving social communication.
+There is no cure for autism and therapy is based mainly on improving social communication.